snaeimi/REWET/README.md

 ## Installation

-The current release of REWET (V0.2.0-Alpha.1) supports Windows and MacOS.
+The current release of REWET (V0.2.0-Alpha.1) supports Windows, Linux, and MacOS(Excluding M1, M2 and M3 CPUS).
 The repository version also supports Linux AMD64.
-In the next version (V0.2.0-Alpha.2), Linux support will be added to the release.

 ### 1. Dependencies and Virtual Environment